puter-nyaani-Soma/prakriti-analysis/readme.md

 To utilize the Prakriti Analysis ML Model, ensure that you have the following prerequisites installed:

 - Python (v3.6 or higher)
-- Required Python libraries (NumPy, Pandas, Scikit-learn, etc.)
+- Required Python libraries (NumPy, Pandas, Scikit-learn,TensorFlow 2.0,Flask etc.)
 - Jupyter Notebook or any other IDE for running Python scripts

 ## Installation